Ad tech provider Rocket Fuel shares nearly double in debut

 The sector, however, is characterized by hundreds of different companies and it is often difficult to distinguish how one ad tech company's algorithms are better than the next, analysts and bankers say.

-"Rocket Fuel is in a hot area combining artificial intelligence and Big Data-driven predictive modeling," said Jay Ritter, an IPO expert at the University of Florida.
+"Rocket Fuel is in a hot area combining artificial intelligence and Big Data-driven predictive modelling," said Jay Ritter, an IPO expert at the University of Florida.

 Investors feel that Rocket Fuel has a winning technology and are optimistic that the company will be able to grow and become profitable, he said.